 The Saucony Ride 10 is a popular shoe, and it makes sense.
 There are many positives to this shoe — far more than the negatives.

-The shoes are a lightweight solution that is affordable and which can represent a daily solution for the average runner.
+These are Best Running Shoes for Narrow Heels lightweight solution that is affordable and which can represent a daily solution for the average runner.
 With a mesh upper that offers good levels of heat control, the shoes can even be used for long-distance running.
-Its outsole is versatile as well and this is why they can be used indoors as well.
+Its outsole is versatile as well and this is why it can be used indoors as well.
 The outsole maintains traction even after a couple of hundred miles.
-It is made with the Flexfilm technology which is effective in reducing the need for upper overlays.
+It is made with Flexfilm technology which is effective in reducing the need for upper overlays.
 You get cushioning and durability that won’t weigh you down, plus mesh that keeps you cool and dry.
 And you get the flexible soft Ride outsole, helping you with the quick turnover to push your pace.

 Why should you buy this?